Student Immigration Definitions

 - We will notify you by email when your new I-20 is ready.
 You may pick it up or request FedEx delivery.

 Step 3: Mail your OPT Application to USCIS:

 - It is ESSENTIAL that the USCIS Service Center receives your application within 30 days of the date that the OPT I-20 is issued.
 If it is not received within 30 days of the issuance date, your application will be denied by USCIS, your $380 fee will not be returned or refunded to you, and you may not have enough time before the end of your 60-day grace period to request a new I-20 so that you can submit another application.

-Sign and date the new I-20 in BLUE ink only! (section 11) This sounds obvious but many OPT applicants have their applications returned for an unsigned I-20 and/or an unsigned check and/or an unsigned I-765 form.
+Remember to sign and date the new I-20 in BLUE ink only! (section 11) Your application will be returned for an unsigned I-20, an unsigned check or an unsigned I-765 form.

 - Photocopy the entire application before you send it so that you have a complete copy for your records.